amoffat/supertag/source/database_schema.rst

 ********

 The many-to-many intermediate table for :ref:`files <files_table>` and :ref:`tags <tags_table>`.
 A file can be tagged with many tags, and a tag can apply to many files.
-A file_tag record is inserted when a file is :ref:`linked <linking_files>` to a tag.
+A file_tag record is inserted when a file is :ref:`linked <linking>` to a tag.

 ts